 The Student Health Center requires all incoming students to complete a Health Questionnaire that includes further information regarding the state-mandated vaccinations, as well as information on other strongly recommended vaccinations.
 Information regarding this Health Questionnaire is communicated to students by email after admission to Vanderbilt University.
 This Health Questionnaire must be returned to the Student Health Center by May 15 with vaccination information.
-Students may visit www.org/student-health/immunization-requirements-new-students in order to access more information regarding the immunization requirements and information on how to upload their documentation via the secure student health portal.
+Students may visit this website in order to access more information regarding the immunization requirements and information on how to upload their documentation via the secure student health portal.